pureconfig/pureconfig/docs/src/main/tut/docs/non-automatic-derivation.md

 ### Semi-Automatic

 With semi-automatic derivation, readers can still be derived using all the machinery presented on these documentation pages, but the reader instances are not provided as implicits.
-Instead, PureConfig provides two one-liner methods which that can be used to create derived instances, which you must put somewhere on the implicit scope.
+Instead, PureConfig provides two one-liner methods to create derived instances, which you must put somewhere on the implicit scope.

 Semi-automatic derivation is enabled by importing `pureconfig.generic.semiauto._`.
 We can now explicitly define the reader for `Person` by calling `deriveReader`: